347 Results

 Multi-AgeCategory -

-Nena's Design: Creative Sewing Class Gr 3-9SewingIn this camp students will be learning the basic knowledge about sewing and we will create projects from scratch.
+Nena's Design: Intensive Sewing Class: Gr 3-8SewingIn this class students will be learning the basic knowledge about sewing and we will create projects from scratch.
 We will be using hand sewing and sewing machine techniques.
-All material is included.YE 2526 Winter Spring -
+All material is included.YE 2526 Summer -

 Normandy Park Education CenterBuilding